These are our answers. If you don’t find what you’re looking for, please use our contact form.

 Open the Preferences window and set the first line indent in the “General” tab.

 This is an easy one.
-You can open them from the “Window” menu or use the shortcuts CMD-5 through CMD-8.
+You can open them from the “Window” menu or use the shortcuts ⌘5 through ⌘8.

 Use the “View” menu to switch between Editor Only and Two- or Three-Pane layout.
-Going to a different sheet should be pretty easy now. ;-)
+You can also use ⌥⌘↑ and ⌥⌘↓ to navigate via keyboard.

 Of course there is, as Ulysses III uses the system’s spell-checking service.
 It’s available via the “Edit” menu, where it should say “Spelling and Grammar”.
-Alternatively, hit CMD-colon to bring up the spell-check panel, or hit CMD-semicolon to quickly check the current sheet.
+Alternatively, hit ⌘: to bring up the spell-check panel, or hit ⌘; to quickly check the current sheet.

 Yes.
 Open the Preferences window, select “Sidebar” and disable iCloud.